belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "What do we do now?" asks Aurelia.
 "The temples are sending an expedition to Vargrath Keep sometime soon, the gala is tonight, and tomorrow we leave for Kyasha's Vale..."

-"Well, we're going to a gala, and we don't have the proper attire," says Vala.
+"Well, we're going to a gala, and we don't have the proper attire," says Valya.
 "There's only one possibility---I'm shopping for clothes."

 While the rest of the party spend some downtime studying and preparing for a possible attack, Valya heads to the clothing district of the city.
 She returns a while later with two formal gowns---one for herself, and one for Aurelia.
 She also gives Aurelia a silver pin for her hair.